ovh/docs/pages/cloud/storage/highperf-identity-and-access-management/guide.en-gb.md

 > [!primary]
 >
-> By clicking on the '...`{.action} at the end of a user's line, you can, among other things, download the rclone configuration file, see the user's secret key, delete the user.
+> By clicking on the `...`{.action} at the end of a user's line, you can, among other things, download the rclone configuration file, see the user's secret key, delete the user.
 >

 ### Manage access to a bucket via a profile

 You can define access to your buckets via predefined profiles.

-Click on the `...`{.action} at the end of your bucket line, then `Add a user to a container`{.action}
+Click on the `...`{.action} at the end of your bucket line, then `Add a user to a container`{.action}.

 ![Add a user to a container](images/highperf-identity-and-access-management-20220928090844174.png)